 1:2 breathing is a great technique for anxiety.
 This is when you inhale, and then exhale for two counts longer.
 For example, if I inhale for 4 counts, I should exhale for 6.
 If this doesn’t work for you, begin with equal breath (inhale and exhale on the same count) and work up to it.
 It’s important to not have longer inhales than exhales, as that can cause hyperventilating.
 Mouth breathing can also be a factor of hyperventilating.
 Always remember to breath through the nose and engage the diaphragm.

 Yoga also relieves muscle tension which can be a big factor in anxiety.
 Taking care of muscle tension will make it much easier to relax the mind and body.
 Restorative yoga is especially great for this, along with anxiety in general.
-Restorative yoga is all about slowing down and opening up, and uses props to allow a deeper, yet more comfortable stretch to eliminate muscle tension.
+This form of yoga is all about slowing down and opening up, and uses props to allow a deeper, yet more comfortable stretch to eliminate muscle tension.
 Restorative also keeps the head at or below he level of the heart to avoid elevated heart rates and blood pressure that can heighten the nervous system.
 Instead, restorative yoga keeps the nervous system balanced and the brain alert.

 Other simple poses great for anxiety include legs up the wall, forward fold, and supine twists.
 Yoga has many health benefits to both the mind and body.
 It isn’t a “cure all” remedy, but it can certainly play a role in reducing symptoms.